IMAGINE-H2020/boun_asc_ros_wrapper/scripts/README.md

     nodeTopic: lever_up_locations
     description: This is simple scene descriptor that shows where object leveruppable.
 ```
-4) When a node needs a model that gives Lever_Up_Mask(purposeId), it can connect to this node by parsing the NodeInfo List.
+4) When a node needs for example a model that gives Lever_Up_Mask(purposeId), it can connect to this node by parsing the NodeInfo List.